ctolon/PythonInterfaceDemo/README.md

     * ```python
         # Parameter Checking
         if key in V0Parameters and extrargs.runMC:
-            print("[WARNING]","--"+key+" Not Valid Parameter.
+            logging.warning("--%s Not Valid Parameter.
 V0 Selector parameters only valid for Data, not MC.
-It will fixed by CLI") if key == 'cfgWithQA' and (extrargs.runMC or extrargs.run == '2'): print("[WARNING]","--"+key+" Not Valid Parameter.
+It will fixed by CLI", key) if key == 'cfgWithQA' and (extrargs.runMC or extrargs.run == '2'): logging.warning("--%s Not Valid Parameter.
 This parameter only valid for Data Run 3, not MC and Run 2.
-It will fixed by CLI") if key == 'est' and extrargs.runMC:
+It will fixed by CLI", key) if key == 'est' and extrargs.runMC:
-            print("[WARNING]","--"+key+" Not Valid Parameter.
+            logging.warning("--%s Not Valid Parameter.
 Centrality Table parameters only valid for Data, not MC.
-It will fixed by CLI") if key =='isFilterPPTiny' and (extrargs.runMC or extrargs.run == '2'): print("[WARNING]","--"+key+" Not Valid Parameter.
+It will fixed by CLI", key) if key =='isFilterPPTiny' and (extrargs.runMC or extrargs.run == '2'): logging.warning("--%s Not Valid Parameter.
 Filter PP Tiny parameter only valid for Data Run3, not MC and Run2.
-It will fixed by CLI") if key == 'cfgMuonSels' and (extrargs.runMC or extrargs.run == '2'): print("[WARNING]","--"+key+" Not Valid Parameter.
+It will fixed by CLI", key) if key == 'cfgMuonSels' and (extrargs.runMC or extrargs.run == '2'): logging.warning("--%s Not Valid Parameter.
 This parameter only valid for Data Run3, not MC and Run2.
-It will fixed by CLI") if key == 'cfgBarrelSels' and (extrargs.runMC or extrargs.run == '2'): print("[WARNING]","--"+key+" Not Valid Parameter.
+It will fixed by CLI", key) if key == 'cfgBarrelSels' and (extrargs.runMC or extrargs.run == '2'): logging.warning("--%s Not Valid Parameter.
 This parameter only valid for Data Run3, not MC and Run2.
-It will fixed by CLI") if key == 'cfgPairCuts' and (extrargs.runMC or extrargs.run == '3'): print("[WARNING]","--"+key+" Not Valid Parameter.
+It will fixed by CLI", key) if key == 'cfgPairCuts' and (extrargs.runMC or extrargs.run == '3'): logging.warning("--%s Not Valid Parameter.
 This parameter only valid for Data Run2, not MC and Run3.
-It will fixed by CLI") if key == 'isBarrelSelectionTiny' and (extrargs.runMC or extrargs.run == '2'): print("[WARNING]","--"+key+" Not Valid Parameter.
+It will fixed by CLI", key)
+        #if key == 'isBarrelSelectionTiny' and (extrargs.runMC or extrargs.run == '2') and extrargs.isBarrelSelectionTiny: TODO: fix logging bug
+            #print("[WARNING]","--"+key+" Not Valid Parameter.
 This parameter only valid for Data Run3, not MC and Run2.
-It will fixed by CLI") if key == 'processDummy' and (extrargs.runMC or extrargs.run == '2'): print("[WARNING]","--"+key+" Not Valid Parameter.
+It will fixed by CLI")
+        if key == 'processDummy' and (extrargs.runMC or extrargs.run == '2'):
+            logging.warning("--%s Not Valid Parameter.
 This parameter only valid for Data Run3, not MC and Run2.
-It will fixed by CLI") if key == 'cfgMCsignals' and extrargs.runData:
+It will fixed by CLI", key) if key == 'cfgMCsignals' and extrargs.runData:
-            print("[WARNING]","--"+key+" Not Valid Parameter.
+            logging.warning("--%s Not Valid Parameter.
 This parameter only valid for MC, not Data.
-It will fixed by CLI") if key == 'isProcessEvTime' and (extrargs.run == '2' or extrargs.runMC): print("[WARNING]","--"+key+" Not Valid Parameter.
+It will fixed by CLI", key) if key == 'isProcessEvTime' and (extrargs.run == '2' or extrargs.runMC): logging.warning("--%s Not Valid Parameter.
 This parameter only valid for Data Run3, not MC and Run2.
-It will fixed by CLI")
+It will fixed by CLI", key)

         # TableMaker/TableMakerMC Task Checking
         if extrargs.runMC:
             try:
                 if config["table-maker-m-c"]:
-            pass
+                    logging.info("tablemaker-m-c is in your JSON Config File")
             except:
-        print("[ERROR] JSON config does not include table-maker-m-c, It's for Data.
+                logging.error("JSON config does not include table-maker-m-c, It's for Data.
 Misconfiguration JSON File!!!") sys.exit()
         if extrargs.runData:
             try:
                 if config["table-maker"]:
-            pass
+                    logging.info("tablemaker is in your JSON Config File")
             except:
-          print("[ERROR] JSON config does not include table-maker, It's for MC.
+                logging.error("JSON config does not include table-maker, It's for MC.
 Misconfiguration JSON File!!!") sys.exit()

         # AOD File Path Checking
         if extrargs.aod != None:
             if os.path.isfile(extrargs.aod) == False:
-          print("[ERROR]",extrargs.aod,"File not found in path!!!")
+                logging.error("%s File not found in path!!!",extrargs.aod)
                 sys.exit()
         elif os.path.isfile((config["internal-dpl-aod-reader"]["aod-file"])) == False:
                 print("[ERROR]",config["internal-dpl-aod-reader"]["aod-file"],"File not found in path!!!")
                 sys.exit()
         ```
   * For Centrality Table task
     * Centrality task only available for PbPb system selection so if we select pp over PbPb, It will give LOG messages for this issue.
 Message : ```Collision System pp can't be include related task about Centrality.
 They Will be removed in automation.
 Check your JSON configuration file for Tablemaker process function!!!```
       * ```python
-          if extrargs.syst == 'pp' or  config["event-selection-task"]["syst"] == "pp":
+          if len(centSearch) != 0 and (extrargs.syst == 'pp' or (extrargs.syst == None and config["event-selection-task"]["syst"] == "pp")):
               # delete centrality-table configurations for data.
 If it's MC don't delete from JSON
               # Firstly try for Data then if not data it gives warning message for MC
+              noDeleteNeedForCent = False
               try:
-              del(config["centrality-table"])
+                  logging.warning("JSON file does not include configs for centrality-table task, It's for DATA.
+Centrality will removed because you select pp collision system.")
+                  #del(config["centrality-table"])
               except:
                   if extrargs.runMC:
-                    print("[INFO] JSON file does not include configs for centrality-table task, It's for MC.
+                      logging.warning("JSON file does not include configs for centrality-table task, It's for MC.
 Centrality will removed because you select pp collision system.")
               # check for is TableMaker includes task related to Centrality?
+              try:
                   processCentralityMatch = [s for s in extrargs.process if "Cent" in s]
                   if len(processCentralityMatch) > 0:
-                print("[WARNING] Collision System pp can't be include related task about Centrality.
+                      logging.warning("Collision System pp can't be include related task about Centrality.
 They Will be removed in automation.
 Check your JSON configuration file for Tablemaker process function!!!")
                       for paramValueTableMaker in processCentralityMatch:
                           # Centrality process should be false
                           if extrargs.runMC:
                               try:
                                   config["table-maker-m-c"][paramValueTableMaker] = 'false'
-                            #for key in paramValueTableMaker:
-                                # TODO make print to new process
                               except:
-                            print("[ERROR] JSON config does not include table-maker-m-c, It's for Data.
+                                  logging.error("JSON config does not include table-maker-m-c, It's for Data.
 Misconfiguration JSON File!!!")
                                   sys.exit()
                           if extrargs.runData:
                               try:
                                   config["table-maker"][paramValueTableMaker] = 'false'
-                            #for key in paramValueTableMaker:
-                                #print(key)
-                                # TODO make print to new process
                               except:
-                            print("[ERROR] JSON config does not include table-maker, It's for MC.
+                                  logging.error("JSON config does not include table-maker, It's for MC.
 Misconfiguration JSON File!!!")
                                   sys.exit()
           ```
 ## Features for IRunTableReader